mikitz/seshtime/README.md

 A Discord bot that helps me to schedule and manage the sessions I DM for DnD 5e.

 ## TO-DO List
-- [ ] Settings
 - [ ] Buttons
-    - [x] 2023/11/23 - Buttons update database and the embed properly
     - [ ] - Buttons properly handle all event status changes
 - [ ] Reminders
     - [ ] Remind *Pending* and *Maybe* players to RSVP every day